-This mint fudge recipe has just the right amount of chocolate chips and mint flavor.
+This Mint Fudge Recipe has just the right amount of chocolate chips and mint flavor.
 With its light green color, it makes a perfect dessert for Christmas time.
-It comes together in just 20 minutes, no fooling with layers, candy thermometers, or double boilers!
+This easy fudge recipe comes together in just 20 minutes, is cooked in the microwave and there’s no need for candy thermometers or double boilers!

-Why You’ll Love This Mint Chocolate Fudge Recipe
+Why You’ll Love This Mint Chocolate Chip Fudge Recipe

-- It’s the perfect size for a rich sweet treat.
+- This chocolate mint fudge is the perfect size for a rich sweet treat.

 - An easy dessert that can be doubled for crowds.